 - Place the coconut flour, baking powder, and salt in a mixing bowl and mix together to combine and then set aside.
 Add the eggs and both sugars to a mixer or a different bowl and whisk on high speed until pale and fluffy, about 6-8 minutes.

-- Sift ½ the flour mixture into the sugar mixture and mix in with a spatula.
+- Sift ยฝ the flour mixture into the sugar mixture and mix in with a spatula.
 Add the rest of the flour mixture and fold in.
 Continue to fold in the melted butter, honey, and coconut extract.
 The batter will be very thick and sticky, almost like dough.
 Cover and place in the refrigerator for 2 hours.

-- Preheat the oven to 350°.
+- Preheat the oven to 350ยฐ.
 Remove the batter from the fridge and let it sit on the counter for about 10 minutes.
 While waiting, generously butter the madeleine pan.

 - Spoon the batter into the pan, filling each mold completely.
 You will need to use your finger to fill the mold and get the top as smooth as possible.
 These won't be completely smooth on the bottom, so don't try to get them perfect in the pan.

 - Bake until the edges are brown, about 10-12 minutes.
-Remove from the madeleines from the pan and cool on a rack.
+Remove them from the madeleines from the pan and cool on a rack.

 - While cookies are cooling, melt chocolate in the microwave at 30 seconds intervals until smooth, stirring in between.
 Keep stirring and add oil a little at a time to thin out chocolate for dipping.
 After dipping or frosting, place on wax paper and immediately sprinkle with toasted coconut.
 Allow the chocolate to fully set and then enjoy!
-Store in an airtight container in the fridge for 1-2 days.
+Store in an airtight container in the fridge for 2-3 days.

 Notes